At Walanga Muru, we offer all Aboriginal and Torres Strait Islander students access to an Academic Engagement Coordinator to assist you with:

 Want a head start on your career?

-Nanga Mai offers a unique opportunity for Macquarie's Indigenous students to gain paid practical work experience that is relevant to their degree and in their chosen field of study.
+Nanga Mai offers a unique opportunity for Macquarie's Aboriginal and Torres Strait Islander students to gain paid practical work experience that is relevant to their degree and in their chosen field of study.

 Our individualised approach to this program allows students to complete work placements across corporate, not for profit, and community organisations, such as ANZ, Redfern Legal Centre and Johnson and Johnson Medical, providing opportunities for cadets to develop relationships with national and international organisations.